glennc15/online-resume-frontend/README.md

 Achnowledgments
 ---------------
 * [Forrest Brazeal](https://forrestbrazeal.com/)
 * The AWS documentation team.
-The developer guides are very well written and there is no way I could not have completed this project without them!
+The developer guides are very well written and there is no way I could not have completed this project without them.